koenvervloesem/snipskit/docs/source/installation.rst

    :start-after: inclusion-marker-start-requirements
    :end-before: inclusion-marker-end-requirements

-SnipsKit requires the following Python packages:
+SnipsKit requires the following Python packages if you want to use the complete functionality:

 .. literalinclude:: ../../requirements/install.txt